-Do you have a teaching assistant (TA) or graduate assistant (GA) who needs to be added to your D2L Brightspace course site? registered students and IORs (anyone officially listed on the class list in the Records Office) are
+Do you have a teaching assistant (TA) or graduate assistant (GA) who needs to be added to your D2L Brightspace course site?
+Refer to the D2L Brightspace Enrollments page for information on how to make your request.

 page for D2L Brightspace can

 be found from the MSUM homepage by clicking on myMSUM and then Faculty & Staff.
 Select D2L Brightspace from the left menu.
 Enter your StarID and password where indicated and click [Login].

 are created, they open for students by default on the first day of the semester and close after the last day of finals (as per the Academic Calendar).
 As the instructor, you can choose to open your

 course early and keep it open a few extra days for students by modifying the course start and/or end dates.